aribelruiz/COP4520_Assignment3/README.md

 I first included print statements to ensure that my functions returned and did as intended.
 As I ran my program I ran into casting errors when trying to get the sublist from an ArrayList and set it to a different ArrayList.
 I realized a sublist returns a List, not an Arraylist, so I had to change the data type of some variables from an ArrayList to a list.
 Once I did this, I started receiving an error that I believe to be improperly attaining the sublist.
 Although the ArrayList I tried to obtain a sublist from was not empty and the starting and ending index of the ArrayList were valid, the sublist function kept returning a null List.
 I'm unsure why this happened and I was unable to solve this error to complete my program.

+## Reasoning for Efficiency (Problem 1)
+To improve efficiency I made the most of ArrayLists for dynamic lists instead of static ones.
+This improved the space complexity of the program when storing reports or temperarure readings.

+I also made use of functions in Collections, such as Collections.sort(), for better runtimes on functions.
+Instead of sorting through an array to find the highest and lowest temperatures, I sorted the arrays using Collections.sort for a logarithmic runtime.

+I made sure to do checks before getting temperature readings or creating reports to ensure these functions only ran when a 60-minute interval had passed instead of when every thread began.